ECE 538 Image Analysis & Computer Vision II - 3 hours

 background information, program listings, etc.

-necessary, but keep it concise.
-DO NOT put in plastic folder, simply staple in
+keep it concise.
+DO NOT put in plastic folder, simply staple in upper left hand

 The students will give a presentation of the project during the last week of